Search the GHTC website

 Technologies have transformed the fight against TB:

-• Pretomanid, a new drug for highly drug-resistant TB, developed with USAID and NIH support, was approved by the FDA in 2019 as part of a combination regimen with bedaquiline and linezolid.
-The regimen reduces treatment time from up to two years to six months, while significantly improving treatment outcomes.
+• Pretomanid, a drug for highly drug-resistant TB (DR-TB), developed with USAID and NIH support, was approved by the FDA in 2019.
+Pretomanid-based regimens have dramatically improved DR-TB treatment outcomes and reduced treatment time from up to two years to six months.

 Continued progress is possible, not inevitable Continued progress is possible, not inevitable